-HOW TO RUN A HUDDLE
+THE 3 KEYS TO A SUCCESSFUL HUDDLE

 The real beauty of huddles comes from their informality.
 There are no hard and fast rules, no 100% ‘right’ way to run them.
 That said, there are definitely a few tips that can help you get the most out of your huddles.
-At ELR Executive, we’ve broken these down into three broad techniques:
+At ELR Executive, we’ve broken these into three broad huddle techniques:

-Sitting down for meetings only encourages people to get comfortable and take their time.
+Sitting down for workplace meetings only encourages people to get comfortable and take their time.
 It’s also far easier for your attention to wander when you can gaze out the nearest window, doodle on your notepad or check your emails under the table.
 Like a basketball coach in a timeout, effective huddles typically involve team members standing shoulder to shoulder, often in reasonably close proximity.
 More eye contact.
 More focus.
 Less distractions.

 This is a big one.
 Huddles should be short and sweet.
 Don’t waffle.
 Don’t linger.
 Go in with a clear purpose, and when you’re done, you’re done.
-Shut things down and let your team get on with everything else in their day!
+Shut things down and let your team get on with everything else in their work day!

 Like any new workplace initiative, you can probably expect a little pushback from some team members at first.
 But it’s well worth preserving.
 Give huddles a chance and, before long, you’ll wonder how you ever managed without them!